switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 > -- Phil Karlton

 I don't remember how I came up with the name "Firewatch Australia" but I don't think I spent a great deal of time on it.
 Fortunately, cache invalidation for this app is also pretty easy.
-There's a pretty clear trigger for invalidation - when a fire is updated and stored in the database (see the [previous post]({{< ref "/posts/firewatch-australia-part-1.md" >}}) for more on this).
+There's a clear trigger for invalidation - when a fire is updated and stored in the database (see the [previous post]({{< ref "/posts/firewatch-australia-part-1.md" >}}) for more on this).

 Cloudflare provides a simple API for invalidating certain URLs.
-This is nice because each time a fire changes I just need to invalidate the endpoints for that fire and the full list of fires.
+This is nice because each time a fire changes it just needs to invalidate the endpoints for that fire and the full list of fires.
 All other fires can remain in the cache.
 The request is as follows - you need to supply the zone-id as well as some authentication headers.